Cookie Preferences

 Making an impression in the marina

-Building a new yacht like Project 403 brings excitement, partly due to its standout features such as the innovative laser fiber-optic exterior lighting system developed with Fibr8.com.
-This system, designed to enhance the yacht's silhouette, emits continuous glowing threads of light that highlight its exotic lines, creating a dramatic visual effect in any chosen color.
+Building a innovative motoryacht like Project 403 (Phi) was extremely exciting for many reasons, one standout feature was the innovative laser fiber-optic exterior lighting system developed with Fibr8.com.
+This system, designed to enhance the yacht's silhouette, emits continuous glowing threads of light that highlight its streamlined profile, creating a dramatic visual effect in any chosen color.
 Beyond aesthetics, this lighting solution is practical, avoiding the common issues of LED gaps and failures, and is low on energy use and maintenance.
-Housed in a compact, accessible unit, this trendsetting technology is also installed onboard Project 406.
+Housed in a compact, accessible unit, this trendsetting technology is also installed onboard Project 406 (Special One).

 Image User experience